1liale/BitboardChess/README.md

 showstat // shows current game stats exit // exits the game
 ```

+> * note that the parallel player is not supported at this time and sequential runs on the local machine but doesn't appear to work on the ubuntu image on docker due to error caused by the nnue library used.

 ## About
 BitboardChess is an experimental chess engine written from scratch in C++.
 It is an ongoing passion project that I started working on the side since December 1st, 2022.
 The purpose of this project is to challenge myself to design an optimized chess program that demonstrates experience working in C++, ability to handle a large codebase, and problem-solving skills.